ArielJiang0520/fandom-wizard/README.md

 neural network fundation:
 - word embeddings
   - pre-trained on `conceptNet numberbatch` (https://github.com/commonsense/conceptnet-numberbatch)
-  - contextual embeddings in the future
+  - contextual embeddings in the future (BERT from hugging face)
 - RNN for sentiment analysis?
 - MLP: a simpler solution for now

+## Product Display: Fanfiction Pinterest

+- the display of this product would be a web page minicing Pinterest.
+Users can save and upload fanfictions, their feed will be refreshed based on the content they liked
+- Each fanfiction uploaded contains "text", "tags", "fandom", "pairing", "rating", internally they will be fed through a word embedding (BERT)
+-

-## Feature: Fanfiction Digestion
+## Core Features: Fanfiction Digestion

 - First step: fanfiction classifying
   - ratings/fandoms/tags prediction (with MLP)